denten-books/plain-text/5-screen.md

 your recipient will see what you see, in the same shape and form.
 But to achieve the effect, the portable document format must also limit the viewing possibilities of the document.
-Thus if the sender fixes the width of the page to the standard legal size, the reader would be pained to read such a document on a much smaller, portable device.
-The PDF essentially converts a textual format into a visual one.
+Thus if the sender fixes the width of the page to the standard legal letter size, the reader would be pained to read such a document on a smaller, portable device.
+The PDF converts an essentially textual, that is digital format into a visual one.
 Strictly speaking, PDF documents do not contain text, in a way that an email does.
-Rather, they contain text in a way a photograph of a printed page would do.
-Such constraint is useful in business communication, as when writing contracts for example.
+Rather, they contain text in a way a photograph of a printed page does, in an image.
+Such constraint is useful for business communication, as when writing contracts for example.
 The party responsible for drafting the contract wants to know that it would signed without alteration.

 Yet for other purposes, such fixity of formatting is detrimental to communication.
 Where reading paper contracts sent through the mail is free, the reading of PDF documents requires specialized software, which may cost money.
 PDF further hinders the copying and the preservation of text---the very formal prerequisites for digital media.
 The simple act of taking notes (to use the same example as above) becomes a paid feature of the Adobe Acrobat software.
 What was gained in a minor (for scholarly communication) convenience of formatting is lost in a major concession to the privatization of public knowledge.
 We have in effect instituted a document format that in some